luau-lang/site/src/content/docs/reference/api.md

 void lua_pushvalue(lua_State* L, int idx);
 ```

-Place the item at the index on top of the stack.
+Copy the item at the index and place it on top of the stack.

 ```c
 void lua_remove(lua_State* L, int idx);
 ```

 Remove the item at the index from the stack.
+This shifts down the items previously above that index.

 ```c
 void lua_insert(lua_State* L, int idx);